 External Motivation vs. Internal Motivation

-One of the most important things you can do when asking, “Does running give me abs?” is to ask why you want visible abdominal muscles to result.
+One of the most important things you can do when asking, “Does running build my abs?” is to ask why you want visible abdominal muscles to result.
 This is due to internal motivation versus external motivation.

 Motivation From the Outside

-If your goals are based only on external factors, such as looking good in a swimsuit and impressing people at the gym, it’s less likely that you will persevere and reach your goals.
+If your goals are based only on external factors, such as looking good in a swimsuit and impressing people at the gym, you will be less likely to persevere and reach your goals.

 It takes time to get abs.
-It takes dedication and consistent effort, as well as a lifetime of habit-forming.
+It takes dedication, consistent effort, and a lifetime of habit-forming.
 It’s easier to give up and make excuses if you don’t have any goals beyond the appearance you are in.